 Sneaking Probiotics Into Their Meals

 Anyways, I do sneak probiotics into their meals.
 The reason?
 The probiotic is flavorless, so it doesn’t matter.
-And I want to give them the best probiotic, the one I take, but at 3, 4, and 6-years-old they cannot swallow whole capsules.
-Additionally, I don’t want them to take an entire capsule in one sitting.
+And I want to give them the best probiotic, the one I take, but at 7, 8, and 9-years-old they don’t enjoy swallowing a bunch of whole capsules.

 Remember, the reason I can do this is because the Just Thrive Health probiotic can survive low and high heat.
 A good probiotic should be able to!